 (h) Securing the rider to the saddle and/or the legs or feet of the rider in the stirrups, including but not limited to tying the stirrups to the girth, banding the feet in the stirrups is prohibited.

+Races can be held at a pace or trot.
 All horses participating in RUS events must be registered with either the United States Trotting Association or Standardbred Canada in the name of the current owner.
-No horse under the age of three shall be eligible to start, however for the RUS NY Fair Series, horses over the age of 14 will be permitted.
+No horse under the age of three shall be eligible to start, however horses older than 14 will be permitted.
 Horses used in the Fair Series races must show a charted mile in 2:20 or faster under saddle.

 Horses that plan on racing under saddle must have RUS electronic eligibilities activated prior to entering for any RUS event.
 This is in addition to the eligibility they hold for regular harness events.